Trump campaigns with right-wing precursor Sarah Palin

 "He would write me a note and he would say 'hang in there,'" she said.

-The 58-year-old Palin is seeking to succeed Republican Don Young who died unexpectedly last month after serving in the US House for 49 years.
+The 58-year-old Palin is seeking to succeed Republican congressman Don Young, who died in March after serving in the US House of Representatives for 49 years.

-The US midterm elections, in which all 435 House seats are up for grabs, are set for November 8.
+The US midterm elections, in which all 435 House seats are up for grabs along with about one third of the Senate's 100 seats, are set for November 8.

 While the largest US state by area, Alaska has only one representative in the House due to its sparse population.

-The former president's picks, almost all of whom support his unfounded claims of rampant election fraud in the 2020 election, have had mixed success in the Republican primaries.
+The former president's picks, almost all of whom support his unfounded claims of rampant 2020 election fraud, have had mixed success in the Republican primaries.

-Also speaking at Trump's Alaska rally was Kelly Tshibaka, whom Trump endorsed to unseat Republican Senator Lisa Murkowski.
+Also speaking at Trump's Alaska rally was Kelly Tshibaka, whom Trump hailed as a "conservative warrior" as he endorsed her to unseat Republican Senator Lisa Murkowski.

-Trump called Murkowski, who voted to impeach him following the January 6th assault on the US Capitol, "worse than a Democrat." — AFP
+Trump called Murkowski, who voted to impeach him following the January 6, 2021, assault on the US Capitol, "worse than a Democrat."

+Trump repeatedly launched attacks against Murkowski, praised his own apparent successes as president, hailed recent conservative rulings by the US Supreme Court, and blasted the "breathtaking failure" of Biden's presidency.

+"The election was rigged and stolen and now our country is being systematically destroyed," Trump said.